TELEVISIONWe cast Extras, Featured Extras, Stand-Ins, & Photo Doubles for TV

 Q: How does payment work?

 A: Payment differs from project to project, but you are usually guaranteed at least minimum wage.
 You will then fill out a voucher with your information and generally be mailed a check within two to three weeks.
 Some projects take a bit longer to mail out payment, so hang in there.
-Keep in mind, ExtraOrdinary Casting is not hiring you, we are casting you.
+Keep in mind, ExtraOrdinary Casting is not "hiring you", we are conducting the casting for the production company.
 The production company hires you and is therefore responsible for payment.
 Keep a copy of your voucher for your records, and if you have any questions or concerns with your payment, call the number on your voucher. *Note - Most Illinois work is non-union, even if you are a union member.
 In Illinois you can work as a non-union-extra on TV shows and films, but not commercials.

 Q: Will I have to pay for parking?